-We stay for the first two nights in Kathmandu, so if you miss your original flight, you can always try and catch one of the following flights, and join the rest of the group before the beginning of the Nepal expedition!
+We stay for the first two nights in UlaanBaatar, so if you miss your original flight, you can always try and catch one of the following flights, and join the rest of the group before the beginning of the Mongolian expedition!

 Are any members of the group on the same flight as me?

-We always try to suggest the same flights to reconcile group arrivals, however, as each traveller is responsible for their flight bookings, you may arrive on a different flight.
+We always try to suggest the same flights to reconcile group arrival.
+However, as each traveller is responsible for their flight bookings, it may happen that you arrive on a different flight.
 No worries though, upon arrival in Kathmandu you will have a transfer waiting for you (on the specific dates of the program), to take you to the hotel where you will join the rest of the group.

 Before the start of the trip, your tour leader will contact all group members by email.
-Usually, we also create a WhatsApp group (if you agree too) so everyone can share their expectations or any questions one might have, and also it gets easier to know each other better before travelling together!
+Usually, we also create a WhatsApp group (if you agree too), so everyone can share their expectations or any questions one might have.
+Also, chat conversations make it easier to get to know everyone, before travelling together!

 How will I know where to meet with the rest of the group?

-Upon arrival, you’ll have a transfer waiting for you at Kathmandu airport (on the specific dates of the programme) to drive you to our hotel, where you will join the rest of the group.
+Upon arrival you will have a transfer waiting for you at UlaanBaatar airport (on the specific dates of the programme) to drive you to our hotel.
+Here you will join the rest of the group.

-When should I arrive at the destination where our tour starts?
+When should I arrive to the destination where our tour starts?

-We recommend you to arrive in Kathmandu on the first day of the programme, preferably during the morning, so you can enjoy the first day of this trip to get to know this city better!
+We recommend you to arrive in UlaanBaatar on the first day of the programme, preferably during the morning, so you can enjoy the first day of this trip to stroll around this city!

 How big is my group?

-We travel in small groups, between five and 12 travellers, plus your tour leader.
+We travel in small groups, between four and 11 travellers, plus your tour leader.

 What kind of luggage shall I bring?

 Please, do not travel with trolleys!
 We strongly recommend you to pack two backpacks: a large one (35 to 50l), and a smaller one (15 to 20l).
-As soon as the tour is confirmed, we will send you a personalised e-book with all the tips and tricks for this specific tour, suggesting you on what to pack, what to bring, health and local tips, etc.
+As soon as the tour is confirmed, we will send you a personalised e-book with all the tips for this specific tour, guiding you through all the details: what to pack, what to bring, health and local tips, etc.

-How do I know what do I do in my spare time?
+How do I know what do I do on my spare time?
 What if I get lost?

 Whenever there is free time, we provide you with suggested activities.
-In case you would like to do something that is not planned nor proposed, you can ask for advice from your tour leader.
+In case you would like to do something that is not planned nor suggested, you can ask for advice from your tour leader.
 We always recommend you to buy a local SIM card with data, to keep in touch with the rest of the group and your tour leader via WhatsApp.
-If you can not contact by message or call, you will always have the address of the accommodation as well as the local contact of your tour leader.
+If you can’t contact them by message or call, you will always have the address of the accommodation, as well as the local contact of your tour leader.